 - By far the handiest one was “Turen går til Sør-Spania” by Jørgen Laurvig.
 It is in Norwegian and translated from Danish.
 The other was Footprint’s “Andalucia Handbook” which was a bit too detailed but offered some good advice on eating places.
 We also browsed a few others at home.

 - I had downloaded offline versions of relevant Wikitravel sections.
-I brought with me relevant hard copied Tangier pages from the Norwegian version of “Eyewitness Travel Guides Morocco” (Dorling Kindersley).
+On the journey I brought with me relevant hard copied Tangier pages from the Norwegian version of “Eyewitness Travel Guides Morocco” (Dorling Kindersley).

 - I made extremely valuable printouts from Google Maps showing the direction to our hotels.
-(I was terribly impressed by the accuracy Google estimates travel times and distances between towns and how detailed knowledge Google has of one-way streets inside towns.)
+(At that time I was terribly impressed by the accuracy Google estimates travel times and distances between towns and how detailed knowledge Google has of one-way streets inside towns.)

 Click to expand these miniaturized guidebook covers.